indiaderrick/Lenzation/README.md

 View Lenzation's [GitHub Repo](https://github.com/indiaderrick/wdi-project-two)

- We were given 6 days and the choice to make a restaurant review site, a blog or an instagram clone.
+ We were given the choice to make a restaurant review site, a blog or an instagram clone.
 I chose to do an instagram clone, Lenzation.
 In my approach, I was trying to replicate the functionality over the look of instagram.
 As this was my first real web-app, I had an itch to play around with the styling myself rather than replicating an already beautifully designed app.

 ## Homepage